jlaws/JLPermissions/README.md

 ## Projects

-Here is a list of iPhone apps utilizing this library:
+Here is a list of iPhone apps utilizing this library (let me know if you want your app added):

 - [Seer Reminders] - [Seer Homepage]